edurant/edurant.github.io/misc/bookClub.md

 * [How Children Succeed](https://www.amazon.com/dp/B0070ZLZ1G), by Paul Tough, discussed on 2014-03-25.
 * [How Learning Works: Seven Research-Based Principles for Smart Teaching](https://www.amazon.com/dp/0470484101), by Susan Ambrose et al., discussed on 2014-02-11.
 * [Player Piano](https://www.amazon.com/dp/B002QJZ9V8), by Kurt Vonnegut, discussed on 2014-01-17.
-* [Quiet: The Power of Introverts in a World That Can’t Stop Talking](https://www.amazon.com/dp/B004J4WNL2), by Susan Cain, discussed on 2013-11-07.
+* [Quiet: The Power of Introverts in a World That Canâ€™t Stop Talking](https://www.amazon.com/dp/B004J4WNL2), by Susan Cain, discussed on 2013-11-07.
 * [Creating Innovators](https://www.amazon.com/dp/B005GG0NFU), by Tony Wagner, discussed on 2013-10-01.